A Tory Conspiracy Fails

 On a two-day ride in January from Bath to New Bern, Brimage told a companion, “‘he did not like our present form of government… and never thought it any more than a mob government.’”
 He predicted that if the U.S. won the war, within 20 years the southern states would choose to have kings again!
 His companion reported him to Patriot authorities, though they apparently took no action.

 Prior recruit Thomas Harrison was in his son’s wheat field when Brimage appeared and called him over.
-He asked where Leggett was, and Harrison led him to Leggett’s house.
+He asked where Legate was, and Harrison led him to Legate’s house.
 Brimage had heard about the plot.
-The three went to the woods by Harrison’s house, where Leggett swore them in as “‘members of this Conspiracy.’”
-Leggett then suggested Brimage serve as the “Senior Warden” of Bertie, the title given to county leaders of the plot.
+The three went to the woods by Harrison’s house, where Legate swore them in as “‘members of this Conspiracy.’”
+Legate then suggested Brimage serve as the “Senior Warden” of Bertie, the title given to county leaders of the plot.
 Brimage agreed.

 Actions Threatened and Taken